pixel-perfect-agency/next-foundation/docs/02-FOLDER-STRUCTURE.md

 Subfolders in `/app`:

-Some components are scoped to a specific route groups or routes.
+Some components are scoped to specific route groups or routes.

 Take a look at the following example: